+This post focuses on being dyslexic.
 Please note that you may see a number of grammatical errors in this post.
 The point is to show you what words can be seen difficult to spell and how easy it is to mistake you’re and your.

-What is dyslexia?
 Dyslexia is a common learning difficulty that can cause problems with writing, spelling, short term memory and reading, and it’s believed to affect more than 17% of the population.

-Last month was National Dyslexic week and I wrote a post for my collegues on batteling with Dyslexia.
+Last month was National Dyslexia week and I wrote a post for my collegues on batteling with Dyslexia.
 It received a huge response and I thought I should write something similar for my readers!

 I have never been as open as I should have on being dyslexic as people do honest believe it is an excuse, that you are lying and you’re just lazy!
 When I started blogging I knew this was going to be a major setback but I always had a passion for making a difference so decided that I was going to write – blog/vlog do whatever I wanted because I wanted too!
 I am very lucky that I have friends and family who are always so open to helping me.
 Biggest shout out to my Auntie Lolz!